-Tankguard DW Product description This is a two component solvent free amine cured epoxy coating.
-It is specially designed for drinking water tanks.
-Can be used as primer and finish coat in atmospheric and immersed environments.
-Suitable for properly prepared carbon steel, stainless steel, aluminium, composites and concrete substrates.
+Tankguard Storage Product description This is a two component polyamine cured phenolic/novolac epoxy coating.
+It is a specially designed tank lining with excellent chemical resistance.
+Can be used as primer, mid coat or finish coat in atmospheric and immersed environments.
+Suitable for properly prepared carbon steel, galvanised steel, stainless steel and concrete substrates.
 Scope The Application Guide offers product details and recommended practices for the use of the product.
 The data and information provided are not definite requirements.
 They are guidelines to assist with efficient and safe use, and optimum service of the product.
 Adherence to the guidelines does not relieve the applicator of responsibility for ensuring that the work meets specification requirements.
 Jotuns liability is in accordance with general product liability rules.
 The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.
+Projects specified to the requirements in Performance Standard for Protective Coatings (PSPC) For application and repair / maintenance requirements according to IMO MSC.215 (82) for dedicated Sea Water Ballast Tanks (WBT), and/or to IMO MSC.288 (87) for Cargo Oil Tanks of Crude Oil Tankers (COT) reference is made to the PSPC Appendix in this document.
 Referred standards Reference is generally made to ISO Standards.
 When using standards from other regions it is recommended to reference only one corresponding standard for the substrate being treated.
 Surface preparation The required quality of surface preparation can vary depending on the area of use, expected durability and if applicable, project specification.
-When preparing new surfaces, maintaining already coated surfaces or aged coatings it is necessary to remove all contamination that can interfere with coating adhesion, and prepare a sound substrate for the subsequent Inspect the surface for hydrocarbon and other contamination and if present, remove with an alkaline detergent.
+When preparing new surfaces, maintaining already coated surfaces or aged coatings it is necessary to remove all contamination that can interfere with coating adhesion, and prepare a sound substrate for the subsequent product.
+Inspect the surface for hydrocarbon and other contamination and if present, remove with an alkaline detergent.
 Agitate the surface to activate the cleaner and before it dries, wash the treated area using fresh water.
 Paint solvents (thinners) shall not be used for general degreasing or preparation of the surface for painting due to the risk of spreading dissolved hydrocarbon contamination.
 Paint thinners can be used to treat small localized areas of contamination such as marks from marker pens.
 Use clean, white cotton cloths that are turned and replaced often.
 Do not bundle used solvent saturated cloths.
 Place used cloths into water.
 When the surface is an existing coating, verify with technical data sheet and application guide of the involved products, both over coatability and the given maximum over coating interval.
 Process sequence Surface preparation and coating should normally be commenced only after all welding, degreasing, removal of sharp edges, weld spatter and treatment of welds is complete.
 It is important that all hot work is completed before coating commences.
-Soluble salts removal Soluble salts have a negative impact on the coating systems performance, especially when immersed.
-Jotun's general recommendations for maximum soluble salts (sampled and measured as per ISO 8502-6 and -9) content on a surface are: Potable water tanks: 50 mg/m Carbon steel Initial rust grade Date of issue: 17 October 2022 Page: 1/11 This Application Guide supersedes those previously issued.
+Soluble salts removal Date of issue: 24 March 2022 Page: 1/14 This Application Guide supersedes those previously issued.
 The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.
 For your nearest local Jotun office, please visit our website at www.jotun.com.